StephenDenisEdwards/micro-x-ai-assist/documentation/architecture/ADR/ADR-002_Selection_of_dotNET_SDK_for_LLM_Integration.md

 ---

+## **9. Technical Note: Prerelease `Azure.AI.OpenAI` Usage**

+We intentionally use a prerelease version of `Azure.AI.OpenAI` (e.g., `2.x.y-beta`) because:

+* The Azure OpenAI **Responses API** surface (`AzureOpenAIClient.GetOpenAIResponseClient`, `OpenAI.Responses.*`) is currently available only in prerelease builds; stable packages (e.g., `2.1.x`) do not expose these types.
+* Our architecture decision mandates the Responses API for low-latency, stateful interactions (streaming, tools), so prerelease is required to meet functional and latency goals.

+Risk mitigation and governance:

+* Pin the exact prerelease version in the solution to avoid accidental upgrades.
+* Suppress the temporary SDK analyzer warning `OPENAI001` where necessary and document it in code.
+* Encapsulate SDK usage behind `IAnswerProvider` to isolate potential breaking changes.
+* Maintain a contingency path (Azure REST Responses endpoint or Chat Completions) to unblock incidents.
+* Track Azure GA status and plan migration to the next stable `Azure.AI.OpenAI` once Responses GA is announced (remove warning suppressions, run regression tests).

+This approach aligns with enterprise policy (Azure-first, AAD auth, private networking) while enabling the required product capabilities today.

+---

 If you'd like, I can also generate the corresponding **SAD entry**, a **code implementation snippet**, or an **ADR PDF** ready for repository upload.